Music Education Faculty

 Janet Cape is Assistant Professor of Music Education at Westminster Choir College of Rider University where she teaches undergraduate and graduate courses in secondary general music and instrumental methods, and serves as a supervisor of student teachers.
 Before joining the Westminster Choir College faculty in September 2010, Dr. Cape taught middle and high school instrumental music in Winnipeg, Canada.
 She has also taught qualitative research methods and supervised pre-service teachers at Arizona State University.

-Donna Gallo is an Assistant Professor of Music Education at Westminster Choir College where she teaches undergraduate and graduate courses in critical pedagogy, philosophy, choral methods, and supervises student teachers.
-Professor Gallo is completing her Ph.D.
+Dr. Donna Gallo is an Assistant Professor of Music Education at Westminster Choir College where she teaches undergraduate and graduate courses in critical pedagogy, philosophy, choral methods, and supervises student teachers.
+She is also the coordinator for the summer Kodály Certification program.
+Dr. Gallo completed her Ph.D.

 Al Holcomb is associate professor at Westminster College of the Arts at Rider University where he is chair of Music Education and teaches undergraduate and graduate courses.
 He is a frequent presenter at national and international conferences on the topics music assessment, music teacher mentoring and professional development, choral music education, adolescent vocal development and aural skill development.